frescobar/SeasonApp/README.md

 # SeasonApp
-### Simple app that fetch your current position and display if it's winter or summer depending if you're
+### Simple app that fetch your current position and display if it's winter or summer

 You need to accept location request in your browser